 Arslan, F., Meynet, E., Sunbul, M. et al. The clinical features, diagnosis, treatment, and prognosis of neuroinvasive listeriosis: a multinational study.
-Eur J Clin Microbiol Infect Dis 34, 1213-1221 (2015). https://doi.org/10.1007/s10096-015-2346-5
+Eur J Clin Microbiol Infect Dis 34, 1213-1221 (2015). https://doi.org/10.1007/s10096-015-2346-5 which was enacted in 2003.
+The rule outlines prevention and control measures that must be taken in processing facilities to reduce the risk of contamination of ready-to-eat products.

-- 29. The infective dose-that is, the number of bacteria that must be ingested to cause illness-is not known but is suspected to vary based on the strain.
+- 29. Listeria typically spreads to people through contaminated food or water but can also be transmitted from mother to fetus. - 30.
+Except for the transmission of mother to fetus, human-to-human transmission of Listeria is not known to occur.
+Infection is caused almost exclusively by the ingestion of the bacteria, most often through the consumption of contaminated food.
+The most widely accepted estimate of foodborne transmission is 85-95% of all Listeria cases. - 31.
+The infective dose-that is, the number of bacteria that must be ingested to cause illness-is not known but is suspected to vary based on the strain.
 In an otherwise healthy person, an extremely large number of Listeria bacteria must be ingested to cause illness-estimated to be somewhere between 10-100 million viable bacteria (or colony forming units "CFU") in healthy individuals, and only 0.1-10 million CFU in people at high risk of infection.
-Even with such a dose, a healthy individual will suffer only a fever, diarrhea, and related gastrointestinal symptoms. - 30.
-The amount of time from infection to the onset of symptoms-typically referred to as the incubation period-can vary to a significant degree.6 - 31.
+Even with such a dose, a healthy individual will suffer only a fever, diarrhea, and related gastrointestinal symptoms. - 32.
+The amount of time from infection to the onset of symptoms-typically referred to as the incubation period-can vary to a significant degree. - 33.
 According to the CDC, symptoms of Listeria infection can develop at any time from the same day of exposure to 70 days after eating contaminated food.
 According to the FDA, gastroenteritis (or non-invasive illness) has an onset time of a few hours to 3 days, while invasive illness can have an onset varying from 3 days to 3 months.
 According to one authoritative text: